Dubcallen/Landcommand/README.md

-# LandCommand.ai — Next.js Starter
+# LandCommand.ai

-See app, API routes, Prisma, and deployment instructions.
+Deployed on Vercel with Next.js 14.